Rhino9139/hex_realms/README.md

-Hex Realms - A case study in game architecture.
+# Hex Realms - A experiment in game architecture.

-# 🎯 Overview
+## 🎯 Overview
 This project is a direct clone of the board game "Settlers of Catan".
 I created this game to play with friends and learn more about game architecture.
 All of the code follows the [GDScript Style Guide](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html) unless noted otherwise.
 The primary goal of this structure is organization, and a consistent layering structure for both game files and the flow of game logic.